GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 ### Obtain workflow id

 To be able to test, for each imported workflow you'll need its unique ID.

+To da that, sens GET to /api/v2/flows with workflow name as a query parameter using your selected test tool.
+For example: /api/v2/flows?name="my_flow_name".

-Open published Workflow in Architect and locate Id in your browser address line as shown below:
+Alternatively: open published Workflow in Architect and locate Id in your browser address line as shown below:
 ![alt text](images/architect_workflow_id.png)

 ### Trigger workflow execution